-Rally Advanced: For dog and handler who are ready to show off lead, have a Rally Novice title, dogs receiving a perfect score in Rally Novice, or dog and handler ready to move up.
-In accordance with AKC Rally Advance rules, exercises will be chosen from the AKC Signs 1-36 with 12-17 stations with no more than 7 stationary exercises and one jump.
+Rally Advanced: For dog and handler who are ready to show off lead, have a Rally Novice title, dogs receiving a 200 score in Rally Novice B in the Polk County Youth Fair or dog and handler ready to move up.
+Exercises will be chosen from the AKC Signs 1-36 with 12-17 stations with no more than 7 stationary exercises and one jump.

-Rally Excellent: For dog and handler with Rally Advanced Title, dogs receiving a perfect score in Advanced Rally, or dogs and handler ready to move up.
-In accordance with AKC Rally Excellent rules exercises will be chosen from all of the AKC signs with 15-20 stations with no more than 7 stationary exercises, two jumps and Honor.
+Rally Excellent: For dog and handler with Rally Advanced Title, dogs receiving a 200 score at Polk County Youth Fair Advanced Rally, or dogs and handler ready to move up.
+Exercises will be chosen from all of the AKC signs with 15-20 stations with no more than 7 stationary exercises, two jumps and Honor.